whatsyourask/ctf/VulnHub/Warzone: 1/README.md

 ### Backdoor

-I left the ling below how to create backdoors...
+I left the link below how to create backdoors...

 ### Logs